 We offer postgraduate-only events at the beginning of the academic year, giving you the chance to meet other students on your course and beyond.

-You can also get involved in student societies through the Students’ Union, which has a dedicated Postgraduate Officer to advocate on your behalf.
+You can also get involved in student societies through the Students’ Union, which has an Executive Team to advocate on your behalf.

 Moving to Manchester